-Verify that your configuration works by running Intern and checking that no errors are output.
+Verify that your configuration works by running Intern and checking that no errors are output.$ ./node_modules/.bin/intern

 Start writing tests!

-Intern’s self-tests run against IE 10 and 11, Firefox 33 and current, Chrome 38 and current, and Safari 9 and 10, as well as Node 6 and 8.
+Intern’s self-tests run against IE 10 and 11, Firefox 36 and current, Chrome 38 and current, and Safari 9 and 10, as well as the latest LTS and current versions of Node.

 Intern can run functional tests using WebDriver-compatible applications and services, including Selenium, Appium, Selendroid.
 It has built-in support for cloud testing services from BrowserStack, CrossBrowserTesting, SauceLabs, and TestingBot.